 Prime Healthcare Among Top Health Systems In the Nation

-Prime Healthcare Services and the non-profit Prime Healthcare Foundation employ more than 20,000 people and own and operate 23 acute care hospitals in California, Kansas, Nevada, Pennsylvania and Texas.
-Prime Healthcare was recognized as a Top 15 Health System in the nation in 2012.
+Prime Healthcare Services and the non-profit Prime Healthcare Foundation employ more than 30,000 people and own and operate 25 acute care hospitals in California, Kansas, Nevada, Pennsylvania, Rhode Island and Texas.
+Prime Healthcare was recognized as a Top 15 Health System in the nation in 2013 and 2012.
 It also earned the distinction in 2009.

-Eight Prime Healthcare Hospitals in California were recognized among the 100 Top Hospitals in the nation in 2013.
-Desert Valley Hospital has earned the honor seven times, including 2013.
-West Anaheim Medical Center has earned it four times, including 2013.
-Centinela Hospital Medical Center, Chino Valley Medical Center, Garden Grove Community Hospital, and the non-profit Montclair Hospital Medical Center were also recognized, each for the second time, in 2013, as well as San Dimas Community Hospital and Shasta Regional Medical Center, earning their first recognition in this list.
+Eight Prime Healthcare Hospitals in California were recognized among the 100 Top Hospitals in the nation in 2014.
+Desert Valley Hospital and West Anaheim Medical Center have earned the honor five times.
+Centinela Hospital Medical Center, Chino Valley Medical Center, Garden Grove Community Hospital were also recognized, each for the third time, in 2014, as well as San Dimas Community Hospital and Shasta Regional Medical Center, for the second time, and La Palma Intercommunity Hospital and Paradise Valley Hospital earning their first recognition in this list.

 With nearly 3,000 U.S. hospitals surveyed, the hospitals demonstrated that high-quality patient outcomes can be achieved while improving efficiency.
-If all hospitals performed at the same level as the 100 Top Hospitals award winners:
+If all hospitals in the U.S. performed at the same level as the 100 Top Hospitals award winners:

-- Nearly 82,000 additional patients could be complication free.
+- Nearly 90,000 additional patients could be complication-free

-- The average patient stay would decrease by nearly half a day.
+- The average patient stay would decrease by half a day

-In 2012, eight Prime Healthcare hospitals were ranked as "Top Performers on Key Quality Measures" by the Joint Commission, the leading accreditor of healthcare organizations.
+In 2013, eleven Prime Healthcare hospitals were ranked as "Top Performers on Key Quality Measures" by the Joint Commission, the leading accreditor of healthcare organizations.
 See more here.